13 Weeks Pregnant: What to Expect

 Since the baby is growing fast now, you must take care of your food.
 Maintaining a diet that is rich in vitamins, minerals, and other nutrients is essential.
 Try to include fresh fruits and vegetables and protein-packed food like lean meat, dried beans, and low-fat dairy products in your diet.

 Avoid soft cheeses as they can contain listeria – a bacteria that triggers an infection called listeriosis in pregnant women.
 Make sure you stick to cheese that is made with pasteurised milk only.
-Also avoid fish like tilefish, king and mackerel as these varieties of fish have a very high level of mercury which should be avoided during pregnancy since Mercury, when ingested, can hurt the developing brain and nervous system of the baby.
+Also, avoid fish like tilefish, king and mackerel as these varieties of fish have a very high level of mercury which should be avoided during pregnancy since mercury, when ingested, can hurt the developing brain and nervous system of the baby.

 Here is a list of dos and don’ts to keep in mind during the last phase of your first trimester.

-- Eat healthy and homely food.
+- Eat healthy and home-cooked food.

 - Drink 10 to 12 glasses of water and other fluids every day.

-- Do get your dose of omega 3 fatty acids.
+- Do get your dose of omega-3 fatty acids.